butchervanity/butchervanity/README.md

 please..  try  to  be  nice  to  me  :(  i  take  a  lot  of  things  to  heart.  i  also  may  misinterpret  what  you  say  so  im  sorryr......

-if  im  playing  roblox  feel  free  to  join  from  profile  (my  joins  are  set  to  everyone.)

 sometimes  i  make  websites  but  im  really   bad  at  coding